Dependants- International Students

 - your child under 18 years old - including if they were born in the UK during your stay

 Please note that a child will not be granted a dependant visa unless both parents are going to be living in the UK for the full duration of the Student visa.
-Applications for children to stay in the UK with one parent will fall for refusal (unless they are part of a single parent family and the UKVI will expect significant evidence around this).
-The exception to this is where one parent is applying for leave and the other is already in the UK with their own immigration.
+Applications for children to stay in the UK with only one parent will fall for refusal unless one of the exceptions below apply.

-This is per Appendix ST of the Immigration Rules (relationship requirements of a dependant child), which states:
+This is outlined in Appendix ST of the Immigration Rules (relationship requirements of a dependant child) where the rules state:

-- (c) the decision maker is satisfied that there are serious and compelling reasons to grant the child entry clearance or permission to stay with the parent who has permission on the Student route or as a dependant partner of a Student.
+- the decision maker is satisfied that there are serious and compelling reasons to grant the child entry clearance or permission to stay with the parent who has permission on the Student route or as a dependant partner of a Student'

-How long with my dependants be allowed to stay in the UK for?
+How long will my dependants be allowed to stay in the UK for?

 Applying outside the UK as the dependant of Student